Critias (dialogue)

-Critias (/ˈkrɪtiəs/; Κριτίας), supposedly one of Plato's late dialogues, recounts the story of the mighty island kingdom Atlantis and its attempt to conquer Athens, which failed due to the ordered society of the Athenians.
+Critias (/ˈkrɪtiəs/; Κριτίας), one of Plato's late dialogues, recounts the story of the mighty island kingdom Atlantis and its attempt to conquer Athens, which failed due to the ordered society of the Athenians.
 Critias is the second of a projected trilogy of dialogues, preceded by Timaeus and followed by Hermocrates.
-The former was possibly never written and the ending to Critias has been lost.
+The latter was possibly never written and the ending to Critias has been lost.
 Because of their resemblance (e.g., in terms of persons appearing), modern classicists occasionally combine both Timaeus and Critias as Timaeus-Critias.